RamsaranNarasimmaraju/AWS-Q/README.md

 These games were created using Pygame, a set of Python modules designed for writing video games.
 The code is structured with classes for game objects like players, enemies, projectiles, and power-ups.

 Feel free to modify and expand upon these games to add new features or improve existing ones!

-## License

-These games are provided for educational and entertainment purposes.

-## Credits

-Created with Python and Pygame.